2020 Vacations at 2019 Prices - ends Sept 20, 20192020 Vacations at 2019 Prices - ends Sept 20

 So much history and beautiful countryside on one trip.
 We had a fantastic tour guide.
 She was so accommodating and kind.
 Would definitely recommend this tour!

 Welcome to London.
 After checking in to your hotel the rest of your day is free to explore this magical city.

 Today is yours to see the sights of London, one of the most fascinating and exciting cities in the world.
 Perhaps visit Harrods or one of the many incredible museums the city has to offer.

-This morning, meet your Travel Director and traveling companions to board your Costsaver coach and set off from London.
+This morning, meet your Travel Director and travelling companions to board your Costsaver coach and set off from London.
 Visit Windsor and view the oldest and largest inhabited castle in the world.
 In the city of Bath, where two of Jane Austen's novels were set, admire the Georgian architecture and enjoy free time to shop or visit the Roman Baths.
 Arrive later at your hotel in Gloucester.

-This morning, travel north to the town of Chester where you view the Roman walls, cathedral and the black and white half-timbered buildings known as ‘The Rows'.
-Why not join your fellow travelers on an excursion to North Wales to visit the town of Llangollen, home of the International Eisteddfod?
+This morning, travel north to the town of Chester where you view the Roman walls, cathedral and the black and white half-timbered buildings known as 'The Rows'.
+Why not join your fellow travellers on an excursion to North Wales to visit the town of Llangollen, home of the International Eisteddfod?
 Later arrive at your hotel.

 Enjoy spectacular views of Lake Windermere as you head north to visit the Lake District where the poet, William Wordsworth lived and wrote his most acclaimed poem, 'Daffodils'.
 Stop at Gretna Green, where eloping couples married against their parents' wishes.
 Cross the Southern Uplands to Glasgow, one of Europe's liveliest cities.